dotnet/csharplang/proposals/semi-auto-properties.md

 }
 ```

-This difference in behavior between a property initializer and assigning from the constructor can also be seen with virtual auto-properties in previous versions of the language:
+This difference in behavior between a property initializer and assigning from the constructor can also be seen with virtual auto properties in previous versions of the language:

 ```cs
 using System;